jorgelisboa/krhuhun-blog/README.md

     <img src="https://cdn.discordapp.com/attachments/736728535623925792/938348849020424262/unknown.png" alt="Web Site Design"/>
 </div>
 <p>
 Krhuhun's Blog is my personal project that will be a real project working in production to show for companies what I'm able to make with a litlle bit of my experience and time.
-The project was idealized by me and my girlfriend, after participating on "Imersão React" from Alura, where we learned React and used Supabase to put an Application online.
+The project was idealized by me, after participating on "Imersão React" from Alura, where we learned React and used Supabase to put an Application online.
 The idea of a blog became from a feeling to show a little bit from our world (the technology world) to other people, sharing information and knowledge, counting with development tips, tech News and everything that we would like to show.
 </p>

 Also, the project will be a little bit of: